 Alternatively, if they decide to move on, and the client says, "I'm sorry, I'm not comfortable paying your new minimum fee," well, that's fine.
 Because frankly, the goal was to not really work with those C clients going forward anyways!
 But now, you're not firing the client.
 You're not telling the clients, "Go away."
 You've simply gone through a fee increase that you're doing for your entire business, and they decide to fire you.
 They get to reject you.
 Which reduces the risk of angry or resentful clients, especially the ones that have been with you for a long time.
 It's a much easier way to do the transition.

-The bottom line is that there really are reasonably gracious ways to try to eliminate working with smaller clients who aren’t profitable.
-Because again, it’s not just about firing them so you can let them go and make more money.
-It’s also that recognizing that your C clients can still be someone else’s B clients or even someone else’s A clients, because that advisor has a different cost structure or business model or income goals.
-And that means sending them to the other advisor benefits the client, who’s going to get better service from that advisor.
+The bottom line is that there really are reasonably gracious ways to try to eliminate working with smaller clients who aren't profitable.
+Because again, it's not just about firing them so you can let them go and make more money, or just because they won't implement your recommendations.
+It's also that recognizing that your C clients can still be someone else's B clients or even someone else's A clients, because that advisor has a different cost structure or business model or income goals.
+And that means sending them to the other advisor benefits the client, who's going to get better service from that advisor.

 And you can make this happen by deciding to graduate clients, or you can refer them out, or you can sell a portion of your client base, or you can simply institute a minimum fee (or raise your minimum fee) and let the client self-select out.

 But given that we can only serve a limited number of clients and particularly if you don't want to do more hiring and build out a large-scale business, it really is important to make sure that you're working with clients that are right for your business.
 So don't feel guilty about the need to at least move on from certain clients who don't fit where your business has gone.
 Just be ready to find a gracious way to let them go.